Twin: Conjoined twins

-Conjoined twins (or the once-commonly used term "siamese") are monozygotic twins whose bodies are joined during pregnancy.
+Conjoined twins (or the once-commonly used term Siamese) are monozygotic twins whose bodies are joined during pregnancy.
 This occurs when the zygote starts to split after day 12 following fertilization and fails to separate completely.
 This condition occurs in about 1 in 50,000 human pregnancies.

 Most conjoined twins are now evaluated for surgery to attempt to separate them into separate functional bodies.
 The degree of difficulty rises if a vital organ or structure is shared between twins, such as the brain, heart, liver or lungs.

 Chimerism

 A chimera is an ordinary person or animal except that some of their parts actually came from their twin or from the mother.
 A chimera may arise either from monozygotic twin fetuses (where it would be impossible to detect), or from dizygotic fetuses, which can be identified by chromosomal comparisons from various parts of the body.
 The number of cells derived from each fetus can vary from one part of the body to another, and often leads to characteristic mosaicism skin coloration in human chimeras.
-A chimera may be intersex, composed of cells from a male twin and a female twin.
-In one case DNA tests determined that a woman, Lydia Fairchild, mystifyingly, was not the mother of two of her three children; she was found to be a chimera, and the two children were conceived from eggs derived from cells of their mother's twin.
+In one case DNA tests falsely determined that a woman, Lydia Fairchild, mystifyingly, was not the mother of two of her three children; she was found to be a chimera, and the two children were conceived from eggs derived from cells of their mother's twin.

 Parasitic twins

 Sometimes one twin fetus will fail to develop completely and continue to cause problems for its surviving twin.
 One fetus acts as a parasite towards the other.
 Sometimes the parasitic twin becomes an almost indistinguishable part of the other, and sometimes this needs to be treated medically.

 Partial molar twins

-A very rare type of parasitic twinning is one where a single viable twin is endangered when the other zygote becomes cancerous, or "molar".
+A very rare type of parasitic twinning is one where a single viable twin is endangered when the other zygote becomes cancerous, or molar.
 This means that the molar zygote's cellular division continues unchecked, resulting in a cancerous growth that overtakes the viable fetus.
 Typically, this results when one twin has either triploidy or complete paternal uniparental disomy, resulting in little or no fetus and a cancerous, overgrown placenta, resembling a bunch of grapes.